 \section{Event Timetagging}

-The detection events of Alice and Bob were recorded using separate time-tagging electronic devices (UQDevices UQD-Logic-16, time-bin width 156 ps), synchronized via a common 10-MHz sine-wave clock (Agilent 33250A Function Generator).
-Also, one channel on each time tagger was connected to a TTL pulse source (National Instruments DAQ USB-6210) through cables of the same length.
-This allowed the different time offsets of each time tagger to be measured accurately and subtracted out.
+The detection events of Alice and Bob were recorded using separate time-tagging electronic devices (UQDevices UQD-Logic-16, with time-bin width of 156 ps), synchronized via a common 10-MHz sine-wave clock (Agilent 33250A Function Generator).
+Also, one channel on each time tagger was connected to a TTL pulse source (National Instruments DAQ USB-6210) through identical-length cables; this allowed the different time offsets of each time tagger to be measured accurately and subtracted out.
 The coincidence matrices for BBM92 and HEQKD are in Table \ref{BBM92detmapping} and Table \ref{HEQKDdetmapping}, respectively, indicating what states are measured in a given time bin, by a given detector pair.